Research Experience for Undergraduates

 Overview

-The goal of the Philippines PIRE project is to compare the genomic composition of fish populations collected by the USS Albatross from 1907 to 1910 to with that of their corresponding contemporary populations to address the project’s central questions.
+The goal of the Philippines PIRE project was to compare the species- and genetic-level changes in Philippine fishes.
+The Smithsonian conducted a biodiversity assessment in 1978 and 1979 that was duplicated in 2019 and 2022, which investigated decadal changes in species diversity and community assemblage.
+Temporal changes in the genomic composition of fish populations was investigated by leveraging collections made by the R/V USS Albatross from 1907 to 1910.
+These collections were duplicated between 2017 and 2023 to sample the same fish populations to address the project’s central questions.
 Read our Major Goals page for the details.
-Motivated undergraduate students can contribute directly to the research effort of the Philippines PIRE project by participating in the project’s international Research Experience for Undergraduates (REU) program.
-During REU summer research experience, selected REU participants will learn advanced genomic methodology, and will receive theoretical and hands-on training in the field and the lab.
-The Philippines provides unique opportunities for U.S. students through both the historical ties with the U.S., and because of its extreme concentration of marine biodiversity.
-Undergraduate students selected from Old Dominion University, Texas A&M University – Corpus Christi, Rutgers University, and Arizona State University will participate in the program alongside U.S. and Filipino students, early career professionals, and collaborating principal investigators to investigate the impact of humans on the biodiversity of marine fishes in the region over the last century.
-We regret that students from other institutions are not able to participate.
+Motivated undergraduate students contributed directly to the research effort of the Philippines PIRE Project by participating in the project’s international REU Program.
+During the summer REU Program, REU participants conducted independent research projects, learned advanced genomic methodology, and received theoretical and hands-on training in the field and the lab.
+The Philippines provided unique opportunities for U.S. students through both the historical ties with the U.S. and because of its extreme concentration of marine biodiversity.

 Objectives